IdentityServer/Documentation/docsv2/advanced/di.md

 }
 ```

-Then the registraion could instead be configured like this:
+Then the registration could instead be configured like this:

 ```csharp
 var factory = new IdentityServerServiceFactory();